johnclarkhon/PA3-Python-Data-Analysis/README.md

 Steps:
 1. Load the corresponding .csv file into a data frame named cars using pandas
 2. Display the first five and last five rows of the resulting cars.
+3. Save the file as python, refer on Honrado_Pandas-P1.py.

 ### PROBLEM 2: Extracting Using Subsetting, Slicing and Indexing Operations:
 Steps: